-|Children aged 6-59 months||110 or higher||100 – 109||70 – 99||Less than 70|
+|Children aged 6-59 months||110 or higher||100 – 109||70 – 99||less than 70|

-|Children aged 5-11 Years||115 or higher||110 – 114||80 – 109||Less than 80|
+|Children aged 5-11||115 or higher||110 – 114||80 – 109||less than 80|

-|Children aged 12-14 Years||120 or higher||110 – 119||80 – 109||Less than 80|
+|Children aged 12-14||120 or higher||110 – 119||80 – 109||less than 80|

-|Not pregnant women (15 years and older)||120 or higher||110 – 119||80 – 109||Less than 80|
+|Non-pregnant women (15 years and older)||120 or higher||110 – 119||80 – 109||less than 80|

-|Pregnant women||110 or higher||100 – 109||70 – 99||Less than 70|
+|Pregnant women||110 or higher||100 – 109||70 – 99||less than 70|

-|Men (15 years and older)||130 or higher||110 – 129||80 – 109||Less than 80|
+|Men (15 years and older)||130 or higher||110 – 129||80 – 109||less than 80|

-|Height (in meters above sea level)||Amendment to the measured value of hemoglobin (g/L)|
+|Height (metres above sea level)||Correction to the measured value of hemoglobin (g/l)|

-Amendments to the measured hemoglobin concentrations for smokers:
+Amendments to measured hemoglobin concentrations for smokers:

-|Smoking status||Amendment to the measured value of hemoglobin (g/L)|
+|Smoking status||Correction to the measured value of hemoglobin (g/l)|

-|Smoker (All kinds)||-0.3|
+|Smoker (all kinds)||-0.3|